BYUI-ECEN-240/ECEN-240-Instructor-Material/ECEN240_Lab1/ECEN240_Lab1_Analog_vs_Digital.md

     that the new DAC would need to produce 64 different levels instead of only 16, so how many digital bits would be required?

-(The conclusions box will expand as you write)

 # Conclusions:
 ## Conclusion Statement (40 Points)